LineageOS/android_packages_apps_Updater/README.md

 The `romtype` attribute is the string to be compared with the `ro.lineage.releasetype` property.
 The `url` attribute is the URL of the file to be downloaded.
 The `version` attribute is the string to be compared with the `ro.lineage.build.version` property.
+The `size` attribute is the size of the update expressed in bytes.

 Additional attributes are ignored.